 Women’s Peacebuilding Leadership Program

-- A graduate certificate from the internationally known Center for Justice and Peacebuilding at EMU
+- A graduate, undergraduate, or training certificate in peacebuilding leadership from the Center for Justice and Peacebuilding at Eastern Mennonite University

 The Women’s Peacebuilding Leadership Program educates women in conflict analysis, prevention, and transformation through classes that focus on practice-based methodologies.
-Both the class work, and in particular the mentored practice, assist women in integrating globally-based theories, analytical methodologies, and practice skills with traditional understandings and practice in order to develop processes that will work with the root causes of conflict to transform present relationships and structures.
+Contextualized content and real-world examples experienced in the classroom are bolstered by mentored practice in the field.
+Through these components participants integrate content and practice with the end goal of transforming relationships and structures in ways that address the root causes of conflict at both local and global levels.

 - September 16th, 2015

 The Summer Peacebuilding Institute at Eastern Mennonite University, which has emerged since 1994 as a global leader in the training of peacebuilders and social justice advocates, returns next summer for its 22nd season with several programmatic changes.
 Five- and seven-day classes, hybrid online learning options, training tracks on specific interest areas, and opportunities to attend ...More